George Preece: Pursuit of Te Kooti

-Preece continued to be involved in the pursuit of Te Kooti, who along with his surviving followers had fled to the rugged Urewera ranges.
 Promoted to captain, Preece was given command of a force of Armed Constabulary of Te Arawa in March 1870.
 His force, known as Arawa Flying Column No. 2, was one of two parties that would be active in the Urewera ranges from 1870 to 1872.
 Operating from a base at Te Teko he and his 90 men patrolled the western edges of the Ureweras in the hopes of capturing Te Kooti.
-His force fired the last shots of the New Zealand Wars on 14 February 1872, when they caught sight Te Kooti and a party of his men and pursued them for a distance up the Waiau Valley.
+His force fired the last shots of the New Zealand Wars on 14 February 1872, when they caught sight of Te Kooti and a party of his men and pursued them for a distance up the Waiau Valley.
 Preece and his men were withdrawn from the field three months later after Te Kooti found shelter in the King Country with the forces of the Māori King Movement.